- A video intercom doorbell is a doorbell camera that allows for video communication with visitors.

 Instead, you should consider a close alternative.

-The best video intercom doorbell alternative for your property
+The best video intercom doorbell option for your property

-A cloud-based video intercom system is the best substitute for a video doorbell with intercom.
+A cloud-based video intercom system, like the ButterflyMX video intercom, is the best take on a video doorbell with an intercom.
 It not only benefits your residents in their daily lives but makes your job easier as well.

 Four reasons you should go with a cloud-based video intercom system include: